-This topic contains 5 replies, has 3 voices, and was last updated by Barb 7 months, 3 weeks ago.
+- This topic has 5 replies, 3 voices, and was last updated 3 years ago by Barb.

 I have a job application that I tie multiple pdfs too.
 Right now when user a submits the application the all pdf are filled and this slows down the submission process.
 Ex.. if a user applies for a sales job.. the sales job pdf along with the other job type pdfs are filled.

 What I would like to do is use conditional logic to only fill the pdf that’s needed based on user input.
 Is this possible? ex.. if Ex.. if a user applies for a sales job.. the sales job pdf is filled and the others ignored.January 11, 2018 at 10:55 pm #17603

 There is no way to use conditional logic on PDf attachments, however, you may disable attachments for all Field Map Layouts, then you can use conditional logic in the body of email notification(s) to determine which link is displayed.

 We remain at your service.January 11, 2018 at 10:58 pm #17604

 Optionally, you may keep the attachment option by setting up different email notifications for each type of application, then use the email notification’s conditional logic to control which email to send.
 However, the first option would be faster.

 We remain at your service.January 28, 2018 at 12:09 am #17749PRESTON BUCKNERParticipant